Synonyms and other taxonomic changes

 Too bulky to properly fly, though long-winged males can coast a short distance.
 Males make clicking sound apparently with wings.
 (1)

 Length of wings varies greatly, with some individuals having fully developed wings that exceed the tips of the abdomen and hind femora.
 Some of these long-winged individuals can briefly take to the air, but not so as it can be properly called "flight".
 In others the wings are much shorter, and they can be used for little more than a threat display.
-These insects (especially males) will not hesitate to rear up, wave their front legs, spread their wings, make hissing sounds, and even lung toward perceived threats.
+These insects (especially males) will not hesitate to rear up, wave their front legs, spread their wings, make hissing sounds, and even lunge toward perceived threats.
 This can be quite entertaining for us humans, but apparently it is an effective defensive behavior.
 In addition the insects' bold coloration is believed to be aposematic in nature, an advertisement of unpalatable or toxic chemicals contained within the insects' bodies.

 Capinera, p.
 150 and plate 32.
 (1)